 - The same asset return models as used in the UK, appropriately calibrated, have been used for the Asian operations as described for UK insurance operations below.
 The principal asset classes are government and corporate bonds.
 Equity holdings are much lower than in the UK whilst property holdings do not represent a significant investment asset. - The stochastic cost of guarantees is primarily only of significance for the Hong Kong, Korea, Malaysia and Singapore operations. - The mean stochastic returns are consistent with the mean deterministic returns for each country.
-The expected volatility of equity returns for half year 2010 ranges from 18 per cent to 35 per cent (half year 2009: 18 per cent to 30 per cent; full year 2009: 18 per cent to 35 per cent), and the volatility of government bond yields ranges from 1.3 per cent to 2.4 per cent (half year 2009 and full year 2009: 1.3 per cent to 2.4 per cent).
+The expected volatility of equity returns for half year 2010 ranges from 18 per cent to 35 per cent (half year 2009: 18 per cent to 30 per cent; full year 2009: 18 per cent to 35 per cent), and the volatility of government bond yields ranges for all periods from 1.3 per cent to 2.4 per cent.